 Bingham Canyon in Salt Lake County, Utah — The American Mountains (Southwest)

 Location.
-40° 32.132′ N, 112° 8.874′ W. Marker is in Bingham Canyon, Utah, in Salt Lake County.
-Marker can be reached from the intersection of Kennecott Access Road and Utah Route 111.
+40° 32.144′ N, 112° 8.904′ W. Marker is in Bingham Canyon, Utah, in Salt Lake County.
+Marker can be reached from Kennecott Access Road near Utah Highway 111.
+At the Bingham Canyon Visitor’s Center.
 Touch for map.
-At the Bingham Canyon Visitor's Center.
 Marker is in this post office area: Bingham Canyon UT 84006, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 The Town of Bingham Canyon (within shouting distance of this marker); Bingham Canyon (about Honoring with Glory (approx. 3.2 miles away); Copperton Community Methodist Church (approx. 3.3 miles away); Bingham City Cemetery Veterans Memorial (approx. 4.1 miles away); Fort Herriman (approx. 6.2 miles away); Pioneer Rock Church (approx. 6.2 miles away); Thomas Butterfield (approx. 6˝ miles away).

 Also see . . .
 Daniel C. Jackling - Father of Open-Pit Copper Mining.
 Daniel Jackling was one of the first to realize the potential of the huge copper porphyry depost in Copper Hill.
 He instigated the use of large scale open-cut copper mining here at Bingham Canyon in the early 1900s.
 (Submitted on August 26, 2010, by Bryan R. Bauer of Kearns, Ut 84118.)